 - 8.10.
 As well as safeguarding public car parking, the community is keen that all new dwellings should have sufficient off-road parking spaces to cater for the residents, visitors and service vehicles.
 Many of the older properties in Billingshurst have insufficient off-street parking for the number of cars owned by those occupying the dwellings.
 Some of this is because the housing is sufficiently old that car usage was not taken into account when they were built.
-The result of this. however, is that as car ownership has grown, there are now high levels of on-street parking which has led to narrow roads, making it difficult for vehicles to pass, particularly emergency vehicles, buses and service vehicles.
+The result of this, however, is that as car ownership has grown, there are now high levels of on-street parking which has led to narrow roads, making it difficult for vehicles to pass, particularly emergency vehicles, buses and service vehicles.
 It also makes it more dangerous for pedestrians who have to cross the road between parked cars. - 8.11.
 The parish has high levels of car ownership, above district and regional average.
-This, combined with the rural nature of parish, identifies that the off-road parking standards for any new development as set out in the West Sussex Parking Standards should be regarded as a minimum standard and should be exceeded where possible.
+This, combined with the rural nature of parish, identifies that the off-road parking standards for any new development as set out in the West Sussex Parking Standards15 should be regarded as a minimum standard and should be exceeded where possible.

-POLICY BILL 14: RESIDENTIAL PARKING PROVISION
+POLICY BILL12: RESIDENTIAL PARKING PROVISION

-- Development proposals that generate an increased need for parking must provide suitable off-street parking in order to minimise obstruction of the local road network in the interests of the safety of all road users, including pedestrians and cyclists. - For all new residential developments, including redevelopments where there is an increase in the number of bedrooms in a property, the minimum number of car parking spaces to be provided will be in accordance with the West Sussex Residential Parking Demand Calculator, unless it can be - an alternative provision would be appropriate on a specific site.
-Parking spaces can take the form of spaces or garaging/car port facilities but should be designed with the intention of being permanently available for parking use.
+- A. Development proposals that generate an increased need for parking must provide suitable off-street parking in order to minimise obstruction of the local road network in the interests of the safety of all road users, including pedestrians and cyclists. - B. For all new residential developments, including redevelopments where there is an increase in the number of bedrooms in a property, the minimum number of car parking spaces to be provided will be in accordance with the West Sussex Residential Parking Demand Calculator, unless it can be satisfactorily demonstrated that an alternative provision would be appropriate on a specific site.
+Parking spaces can take the form of spaces or garaging/car port facilities but should be designed with the intention of being permanently available for parking use. - C. Additionally, appropriate levels of parking shall be provided for visitors and service vehicles. - D. New residential development of flats should make provision for the secure parking of bicycles.